 With the previous unsuccessful visions for the Krøyers Plads site in mind, we knew that we had to take the design in a very democratic and contextual direction.

-The harbor front is defined by a series of industrial warehouses, all situated perpendicular to the water’s edge, with characteristic gables in varying heights.
+The harbour front is defined by a series of industrial warehouses, all situated perpendicular to the water’s edge, with characteristic gables in varying heights.
 The location, materiality and configuration of the buildings at Krøyers Plads are deeply anchored in the typological features of the warehouse.

-Instead of inventing a new type, Krøyers Plads is a reinvention of an existing type: the warehouse.
+Instead of inventing a new type, Krøyers Plads is a reinvention of an existing type: The warehouse.

 The Krøyers Plads façade takes its inspiration from the red tile materiality on the roofs of the old warehouses in the area.

-The Krøyers Plads development is situated in the front row of Copenhagen’s inner harbor, a former busy industrial port.
+The Krøyers Plads development is situated in the front row of Copenhagen’s inner harbour, a former busy industrial port.
 Today, more than 300 hectares of water surface have been cleaned to bathing quality, utilizing a tremendous recreational resource.
 The orientation of the buildings at Krøyers Plads ensure access to the water for the residents, other Copenhageners and tourists visiting the city.

-The interior open spaces of the development offer a quiet space for the residents and the more than 30,000 people passing by on bike or foot every year: a lush green biotope bringing biodiversity into an otherwise dense urban hardscape.
+The interior open spaces of the development offer a quiet space for the residents and the more than 30,000 people passing by on bike or foot every year: A lush green biotope bringing biodiversity into an otherwise dense urban hardscape.

 The Krøyers Plads development is the first to receive the Nordic Swan Ecolabel, ensuring the residents a home with the best possible indoor climate, free of toxins, and an energy performance that is 40% above regulation requirements.